eBayClassifiedsGroup/orlo/docs/install.rst

 Install Vagrant as per the docs, cd to the git clone of orlo and run `vagrant up`.

-From here you should be able to do `cd /vagrant` followed by `python setup.py install`.
+From here you should be able to do `cd /vagrant/orlo` followed by `python setup.py develop`.

-Tests can be run with `python setup.py test`.
+Tests can be run with `tox`.

 Building the debian package
 ---------------------------